cloud-gov/cg-site/content/apps/django.md

 dj-database-url==0.3.0 #grabs environment variables and dumps them into a Django settings file waitress==0.8.9 #a pure python WSGI server that is a replacement for gunicorn
 ```

+Note that [you will need to vendor the dependencies](http://docs.cloudfoundry.org/buildpacks/python/#vendoring) before deploying.

 ### The `wsgi.py` file